Skip to content

 800000b4: 00008067 ret

-The two addi instructions at address 0x80000078 and 0x800000b0 add integers -32 and 32 to the sp register, which indicates that the 32-byte memory region [0x80400000 - 32, 0x80400000) is used for main().
-The ret at the end will cause a control transfer to the instruction pointed by ra, i.e., the call _end in hello.s as we explained earlier.
+The two addi instructions at address 0x80000078 and 0x800000b0 add integers -32 and 32 to the sp register, which indicates that the 32-byte memory region [0x80400000 - 32, 0x80400000) is used as the stack of main().
+The ret will cause a control transfer to the instruction pointed by ra, i.e., call _end in hello.s as we have explained earlier.
 Such usage of sp and ra is the common structure of every function in C.

 Note that ra should still hold the address of call _end when executing ret, which is ensured by these two instructions: